The library in Concepción is a very special place for Reading Village.

 There are a few characteristics common to successful libraries, especially new ones, and particularly those in communities where there is not a strong reading culture already in place.

 - Books visible and available – Because Guatemala does not have a strong culture of literacy, most libraries are not set up to allow general access to the books.
 They are generally kept behind the desk and made available for students to do research and to make copies, but not generally to check out.
-And the books are typically textbooks, rather than general interest reading materials.
+Also, any books in inventory are typically textbooks, rather than general interest reading materials.

 In contrast, our teens have made hundreds of books brought into the Concepción Biblioteca available to the public.